 Eventually, designers sell off the samples in the hopes of recouping some of their productions costs, which are often not covered by retail sales alone.

 To the delight of savvy shoppers, it's not uncommon to find a luxe one-of-a-kind apparel sample or accessory design at a jaw-dropping price simply because it didn't make the cut to mass production.

 But there's a catch.

 On the other hand, warehouse sales, which are synonymous with clearance sales, usually feature a much wider range of sizes, but not so much plus sizes.
-These type of sales are typically a vehicle for offloading seasonal overstock, cancelled store orders or excess inventory with discounts anywhere from 50% to 90% off the suggested retail price.
+These type of sales are typically a vehicle for offloading seasonal overstock, canceled store orders or excess inventory with discounts anywhere from 50 percent to 90 percent off the suggested retail price.

 But in recent times, both sample sales and warehouse sales tend to overlap.
 I've been to many Montreal warehouse sales that featured overstock and samples on the same rack.
 And the rebates, considering the quality, can be mind-blowing.
 But you've got to work it to score that crowning find.
 If you've never been to one before, read my warehouse sale survival guide and plan accordingly.

 As for how to get into the when/where loop, consult the following sources for the skinny on most Montreal warehouse sales.